 - Sulfur-coated urea

 - Polymer/resin-coated

 - Isobutylidene diurea

 - Urea-formaldehyde/ureaformaldehyde reaction products

 - Natural organic

 - Urease and nitrification inhibitors

-- Urease inhibitors reduce the activity of the urease enzyme resulting in a reduction of volatilization of N.
+- Urease inhibitors reduce the activity of the urease enzyme resulting in a reduction of volatilization and an increase in plant-available N.

 - Nitrification inhibitors reduce the activity of Nitrosomonas bacteria, which are responsible for the conversion of NH4 to NO2.
-This reduced activity results in a reduction of N lost via denitrification and an increase in plantavailable N.
+This reduced activity

+results in a reduction of N lost via denitrification and an increase in plantavailable N.